 After drying, sand with an abrasive sponge in such a way that in some places you get down to the first layer, in others to the white layer.
 Do this without following a particular pattern.
 There are no rules, do as you feel, as you think it will come out best.
 You will get a frame worthy of a Christmas present.

 I hope you find the above ideas useful.
-And I want to tell you that as soon as I finish here, I'm going straight to the attic where I know I have some older frames.
+And I want to let you know that as soon as I finish here, I'm going straight to the attic where I know I have some older frames.
 Abea waiting to get to work.
 Good luck to you!

 Add comment